SophieDeBenedetto/blog/posts/telemetry_part_three.md

 "phoenix.router_dispatch.stop.count:1|c|#plug:Elixir.QuantumWeb.PageController,plug_opts:index"
 ```

-This presents a BIG win for us, as compared to our previous approach of manually executing a Telemetry event from _every controller action in our app_.
+This represents a BIG win for us, as compared to our previous approach of manually executing a Telemetry event from _every controller action in our app_.
 By defining metrics for this event in our `Quantum.Telemetry` module and providing those metrics to the `TelemetryMetricsStatsd` reporter, we are able to report metrics for every web request our app receives, across all endpoints.

 ### Getting More Out Of Tags